-HTA (string-value [,ERR=line-ref|,ERC=error-code])

-line-ref is the program line number or label to branch to if an error is produced by this error-code is a programmer-defined error code.
-Valid values are positive or negative whole
+HTA (string -value [,ERR=line-ref ,ERC=error-code]) string-value is any string. line-ref is the program line number or label to branch to if an error is produced by this function. error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers.